christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

 {{< figure src="/img/courses/dat_sci/14/shiny_layout_empty.png">}}

-You see the title

-If you inspect the HTML file (right click ...) in the <head> node ... and pretty much an empty body (container-fluid). divisions.

-see for yourself. this function just produces some HTML code with an empty division (div):
+As for now you only see the title in the tab.
+If you inspect the HTML file (right click --> Inspect Element), you will see the &lt;title&gt; node in the &lt;head&gt; node as well as pretty much an empty body (the container-fluid division).
+You can see for yourself what the function `fluidPage()` creates.
+This function just produces some HTML code with an empty division &lt;div&gt;&lt;/div&gt;:

 ```r
 fluidPage(title = "Stock Analyzer")